-The current team has 26 members, all of which are students at the University save the TEDxWarwick Licensee, Professor Lucy Hooberman, Director of Digital Media and Innovation at the Warwick Manufacturing Group (WMG).
+The 2013 team had 26 members, all of which were students at the University save the TEDxWarwick Licensee, Professor Lucy Hooberman, Director of Digital Media and Innovation at the Warwick Manufacturing Group (WMG).
 The University Registrar's Office currently Co-Licenses TEDxWarwick.

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
 These local, self-organized events are branded TEDx, where x = independently organized TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized.
 (Subject to certain rules and regulations.)